In this article, we will look at the very best pratyahara techniques and exercises.

 Positive friends and family are a great source of good influences.
-Spend time with the people who will boost your mind.
+Spend time with people who will boost your mindset.

-Good work can be a profound source of positive impressions and a great way of improving self control.
-When we dedicate our work to others (or to the divine) we produce positive karma we stop being controlled by our selfish senses and start being motivated by love, kindness, compassion, and selflessness.
+When we dedicate our work to others (or to the divine) we produce positive karma.
+We stop being controlled by our selfish senses.
+And we start being motivated by love, kindness, compassion, and selflessness.

 We now have a sound foundation to build on.
 Time to expand into a more advanced, even healthier lifestyle.
 Here’s how.